ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 ```
 Crop irrigation water demand is assumed equal to the difference between potential transpiration ($T_{max}$) and actual transpiration ($T_a$).
 The computation of $T_{max}$ and $T_a$ is described in the chapter [Water uptake by roots and transpiration](https://ec-jrc.github.io/lisflood-model/2_07_stdLISFLOOD_plant-water-uptake/).
 It is here reminded that $T_a$ is lower than $T_{max}$ because plant trasnpiration decreases with decreasing values of soil moisture. $T_a$ is then compared with the amount of water already available in the soil to compute the amount of water to be supplied by irrigation:
 <br>$T_{a,irrig} = \min (T_a, w_1 - w_{wp1})$
-where $w_1$ and $w_{wp1}$ are the amount of water available and at wilting point, respectively.
+<br>where $w_1$ and $w_{wp1}$ are the amount of water available and at wilting point, respectively.
 Root water uptake depletes the soil moisture of the superficial (1a) and upper (1b) soil layers.

 $CropIrrigationDemand$ is then computed by:
 <br>$CropIrrigationDemand = ( T_{max} - T_{a,irrig} ) \cdot IrrigationMult$
-where $IrrigationMult$ is a non-dimensional factor generally larger than 1 having the function to account for the additional amount of water required to prevent salinisation problems.
+<br>where $IrrigationMult$ is a non-dimensional factor generally larger than 1 having the function to account for the additional amount of water required to prevent salinisation problems.

 *CropIrrigationAbstraction* is larger than *CropIrrigationDemand* in order to account for the water losses within the irrigation system.
 These losses are quantified using two non-dimensional factors, namely the *IrrigationEfficiency* and the *ConveyanceEfficiency*.
 Both these factors can vary between 0 and 1, the values are required as input data.
 For example, *IrrigationEfficiency* is ~0.90 for drip irrigation, and ~0.75 for sprinkling irrigation; *ConveyanceEfficiency* is ~0.80 for a common type channel. *CropIrrigationAbstraction* is the computed as follows:
 <br>*CropIrrigationAbstraction = (CropIrrigationDemand)/(IrrigationEfficiency * ConveyanceEfficiency)*